coryodaniel/bonny/README.md

 ## Bonny Generators

-There are a number of generators to help create a kubernetes operator.
+There are a number of generators to help create a Kubernetes operator.

 `mix help | grep bonny`